 About the Office of Credit Ratings

-The Office is located in New York and Washington, D.C. and is staffed with examiners, attorneys, and accountants with expertise in structured finance, corporate finance, municipal finance, financial institutions, insurance companies, and credit rating agencies.
+The Office is located in New York, NY and Washington, DC and is staffed with various subject-matter experts, including, examiners, attorneys, accountants, quantitative analysts, and financial analysts with expertise in structured finance, corporate finance, municipal finance, financial institutions, insurance companies, and credit rating agencies.